JULIOCANCHALA/hugeinc/README.md

 # Huge Navigation Exercise - By Cesar Zapata

 This is the Huge Navigation Exercise completed by Cesar Zapata, using only Vanilla Javascript, and SASS.

-In order to run the test execute:
+## Get Started

+###Requirements
+* Node.js and npm (You get both when you <a href="https://docs.npmjs.com/getting-started/installing-node">install Node.js</a>.)

+### Run

 ```
 $ npm i && npm start